 Climbing gear should be regularly inspected to make sure it’s not only functioning optimally, but also safe to use.
 Most of us know this, but in practice, may not examine this critical safety equipment as often as we should.
-Now, as we're all stuck at home and away from the cliffs due to the pandemic, it's an excellent time give your gear a check-up.
+But given the abiding frequency of equipment-related deaths, it’s always worth your time to give your gear a check-up.
 This guide breaks down how to inspect soft and hard goods, what to look for, and when to retire your climbing gear.

 Your rope should be lightly inspected before each climb, as you flake it out feeling for any soft or flat spots.
 After every couple weeks of regular climbing, or after catching a big fall, do a closer inspection of your rope.